giga-lens/gigalens/docs/_sources/model-spec.rst.txt

 Prior Specification
 ----------------------
 Once the physical model for the lens is settled, the next step is to specify the prior.
-If our model is comprised of an EPL + Shear for the mass model, 2 Sersic's for the lens light, and 1 Sersic for the source light, the prior might look like the following:
+For example, if our model is comprised of an SIS + Shear for the mass model, 2 Sersic's for the lens light, and 1 Sersic for the source light, the prior might look like the following:

 .. code-block:: python